mrTimofey/eloquent-sluggable/README.md

 	use \MrTimofey\EloquentSluggable\Sluggable;

 	/**
-	 * @var string attribute name that used as a source to automatically generate slug */ protected static $slugSource = 'name';
+	 * @var string attribute name that used as a source for transliteration */ protected static $slugSource = 'name';

 	/**
-	 * @var string attribute name containing a slug
+	 * @var string attribute name containing a slug itself */ protected static $slugField = 'slug';
-	 */
-	protected static $slugField = 'slug';